Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Discussion and conclusions

 \subsubsection{Direct plasmoid detection}

 In Case 08, the CBP exhibits a thin current sheet of approximately 2.6~Mm in length, from which coronal jets originate.
 Within this current sheet, we identify a clearly resolved plasmoid forming, reaching a size of 332~km, and propagating at an approximate velocity of 40~km~s$^{-1}$ (Sect.~\ref{s:direct_plasmoids}).
 The estimated lifetime of the plasmoid is around 20 seconds.
-The simulation by \cite{Nobrega-Siverio_Moreno-Insertis:2022} shows that a plasmoid of comparable size, when passed through a current sheet and degraded to the HRI$_{\mathrm{EUV}}$ resolution, produces observational imprints consistent with those observed, despite exhibiting a higher velocity of 148 km s$^{-1}$.
-This numerical experiment is not intended as a direct reproduction of the observed event, but rather as a proof of concept for the observable signatures of plasmoid-mediated reconnection.
+The simulation by \cite{Nobrega-Siverio_Moreno-Insertis:2022} shows that the null point of a fan-spine magnetic topology can be self-consistently stressed by perturbations driven by granular motions.
+This leads to the formation of a current sheet with a length comparable to that inferred from the observations, within which a plasmoid develops and reaches a size similar to the observed one.
+When the synthetic emission is degraded to HRI$_{\mathrm{EUV}}$ resolution, the resulting imprints closely match those observed, despite the simulated plasmoid exhibiting a higher velocity of 148 km s$^{-1}$.
+This similarity is striking, considering that this numerical experiment is not intended as a direct reproduction of the observed event, but rather as a proof of concept for the observable signatures of plasmoid-mediated reconnection.
 The difference in velocity may arise from projection effects; a higher reconnection rate in the simulation, since plasmoid speeds scale with the Alfvén speed \citep[e.g.,][]{Nishida_etal:2009,Nishizuka_etal:2015}; different plasma beta \citep[][]{Peter_etal:2019}; among others.
-Notably, our observational result aligns with the recent simulations by \cite{Faerder_etal:2024b}, who reported plasmoids with sizes between 200–500~km, lifetimes of 10–20s, and velocities up to 50~km~s$^{-1}$ in coronal fan-spine topologies, concluding that such features should be observable with HRI$_{\mathrm{EUV}}$.
+Notably, our observational result also aligns with the recent simulations by \cite{Faerder_etal:2024b}, who reported plasmoids with sizes between 200–500~km, lifetimes of 10–20s, and velocities up to 50~km~s$^{-1}$ in coronal fan-spine topologies, concluding that such features should be observable with HRI$_{\mathrm{EUV}}$.